 • Minimum 2-year commitment as an active member.

-We accept applications year round, but only add new members in the Spring during our annual recruitment.
+We accept applications from January through April and add new members in the Spring during our annual recruitment.
 Because of the immense benefits, there is a high demand to participate.
 Our application process is thorough, during which you can expect the following:

 - Interview to learn more about you and your goals.